Ali Mamlouk: Lebanon

+France

 In November 2018, French prosecutors issued international arrest warrants for three senior Syrian intelligence and government officials: Ali Mamlouk, Abdel Salam Mahmoud and Jamil Hassan.
-The warrants bring charges including collusion in torture, forced disappearances, crimes against humanity and war crimes.
+The warrants brought charges including collusion in torture, forced disappearances, crimes against humanity and war crimes.
+Four days of hearings at the Paris Cour d'assises started on 21 May 2024, and on May 25 all three men were convicted in absentia of involvement in the torture and killing of two French citizens in Syria.